subramk/cassandra-developer-certification-notes/README.md

 The following links were very useful in the preparation :

 - Mandatory courses for the Developer Path found in the  ( https://academy.datastax.com ) .
-Please ensure you answer all quizzes are done and fully understood from the DS101,DS210,DS220.
+Please ensure you answer all quizzes and  fully understand the content of DS101,DS210,DS220.

 - All the Labs from Katacoda - https://katacoda.com/datastax/courses/cassandra-intro/  - Would be very useful to understand all the core concepts fully.